mazdakb/django-naqsh/README.rst

 * Optimized development and production settings
 * Comes with custom accounts app ready to go
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
-* Media storage using Amazon S3
+* Media storage using Amazon S3 / Minio
+* Custom user model with secure token authentication and email validation for rest api
 * Docker support using docker-compose_ for development and production (using Caddy_ with LetsEncrypt_ support)
 * Procfile_ for deploying to Heroku
 * Run tests with unittest or py.test